 Rockefeller Archive Center-CCNY Internship Program

 This is a paid position.
 Students may also opt to register for three-hours of course credit.
-The intern will be required to work 12-15 hours per week for a total of 180 hours.
-Free shuttle transportation to and from the Tarrytown train station is offered for any necessary or required travel to the RAC, as is Metro North train fare.
+The interns will be required to work remotely for 12-15 hours per week for a total of 180 hours.

 Examples of Possible Internship Projects: